AxelEnghamre/the-useless/README.md

 Tested by the following people:

-1. Jane Doe
+1. Robin Persson
-2. John Doe
+2. Hampus Selldén